Lolispo/inhouseBot/README.md

-# inhouseBot
+# inhouseBot - Make your own inhouse league!

-A discord bot made in NodeJS that handles a inhouse system with rating for each individual user.
+#### A discord bot made in NodeJS that handles a inhouse system with rating for each individual user.

+#### Supports sizes of 2v2, 3v3, 4v4 and 5v5

 ## Available commands